 • Design a Theme – using a clever theme goes a long way in tieing your program communication together.
 Use the main attraction of the event to help dictate the style of your theme and create something that helps give the campaign a cohesive message.

 • Create a Website – even if your event is for a small number of attendees, having a web page that acts as the call-to-action for registering or getting more information on the event is often necessary for tracking attendance and legitimizing the event as a whole.

 • Graphic, Personalized Emails – ABM marketers are well-aware of the effectiveness of a personalized email message, and using on-theme graphics to help promote the event alongside a personalized invite helps set it apart from the mountain of other emails sitting in their inbox.

-• Quality Direct Mailer – direct mail is making a big comeback, while email inboxes grow more encumbered, postal inboxes are an excellent opportunity to get your message directly in a prospective attendees hands (literally!)
+• Quality Direct Mailer – direct mail is making a big comeback.
+At the same time, email inboxes grow more encumbered, and postal inboxes are an excellent opportunity to get your message directly in a prospective attendee’s hands (literally!).
 The difference-maker here is using quality theme design and print material to leave an impression.
 The nicer the invitation, the more effective it will be.

 3. Make It Interactive

 The classic roadshow meetups consisting of a pop-up tradeshow booth and box seats at the local game are quickly becoming stale.
 While it is an effective way to generate attendance, there is no avenue to building a relationship other than being spectators together.
 Using a game or challenge for prospects and organizers to work together on is an excellent way of strengthening your ties with one another, as well as imprint the memory of the event in their minds for a long time.